phiryll/phiryll.github.io/projects/data-history.md

 data doing the asserting and the data being asserted, including the uncertainty as measured by the asserter.
 Uncertainty in this case is not a probability, but a certainty factor.
-For example, "Alice is 70% certain that we will win the XYZ contract", or "Link-analysis algorithm ABC version 3.5.2 is 93.45% certain that Osama bin Laden is holed up at X."
+For example, "Alice is 70% certain that we will win the XYZ contract", or "Algorithm ABC version 3.5.2 is 93.45% certain that stock XYZ will fall 10% in the next week."

-In particular, contradictory information can be represented.
-It should be possible for two algorithms, or end-users, to arrive at different conclusions given the same inputs.
+Contradictory information can be represented.
+It should be possible for two algorithms, or end-users, to arrive at conflicting conclusions.

 ## Data has Provenance

-Stated another way, most data comes from somewhere.
-That somewhere should also be in the data store, with a relationship between the data and its source.
+Where data comes from should also be in the database, with a relationship between the data and its source.
 This is not typically the same thing as the user who changed the data, although it might be.
-The source might be a newspaper, a sensor for a measurement, or an original intelligence report for a derived intelligence report.
-Generally, data might have multiple sources (a conclusion based upon many inputs, e.g.).
+The source might be a newspaper or a sensor.
+Data might have multiple sources (a conclusion based upon many inputs, e.g.).

-A single data item may have many different computed data items derived from it, even when those computed items represent the same thing.
-For example, different algorithms for performing OCR upon an image may be run, each producing different text.

 ## General Principles

 Some of these are not required to support the above features, but are just generally good ideas.

-Support a binary data type that allows any possible values (i.e., not null-terminated, etc.).
+Support a binary data type allowing any possible value (e.g., not null-terminated).

+Use an explicit string encoding capable of handling Unicode.

-Store all externally supplied data in its raw form, in the data store.
+Store all externally supplied data in its raw form, in the database.
 All data sanitization, normalization, etc. is something you do afterwards, and should be treated no differently than producing any other kind of derived data.
-Fundamentally, normalizing line endings or removing bad characters is no different than entity extraction; some data goes in and new data computed from that comes out.
+Fundamentally, normalizing line endings or removing bad characters is no different than entity extraction.
+Some data goes in and new data computed from that comes out.
 One reason to do this is to avoid dropping data on the floor because it has failed some sanity check.
 Another reason will be covered by the use cases below.

-Use explicit string encodings, preferably UTF-8.
-If not that, then another encoding capable of handling Unicode.

-Divide your objects into first-class things (those that have identity, an independent life cycle, and can be shared by reference), and everything else (none of those properties).
-Allowing an object to have some of those properties but not all of them invariably leads to problems.
+Divide your entities into first-class things (those that have identity, an independent life cycle, and can be shared by reference), and everything else (none of those properties).

 Support access control at the finest possible level of detail.
 For example, two users see different properties or relationships on the same object, because they have different authorizations.
-If possible, this should be more robust than simple role-based security, and capable of handling the dissemination rules associated with classification and control markings.
+This probably isn't feasible at the level of properties, but there is a use case for it.

 Design the system to have an (external) API not tied to the internal data representation.
-For example, SQL is a horrible external API for an app with a RDBMS back end, because other people's code depends on your schema, and you will eventually be forbidden from changing that schema for any reason, even to fix a bug.
+For example, SQL is a horrible external API for an app with a RDBMS back end, because other people's code depends on your schema, and you'll eventually be forbidden from changing that schema for any reason, even to fix a bug.

 ## Use Cases